Respheal/Ao3-Export/README.md

 - Not all CSS style wizardry works in Scrivener, particularly the text gradient styles used in the workskin.
 They will be output in the compiled .txt document, even though they're not visibly formatted in Scrivener.
 - Always check the compiled HTML!
 Save your work as a draft in Ao3 to preview before publishing!
 - The styling for this workskin and template is relatively specific to my fandoms, so feel free to adjust as you please.
 The post linked in [Credits](#credits) is very good for explaining how to create/modify Scrivener compilation formats.
+- The option to wrap italicized text in `<em>` tags only works on italic text without character styles (i.e. not using any of the colored text options).
+I've added additional styles that are both colored _and_ italicized, labeled as "Internal [Color]".
+For other styled text that should also be italicized, you'll need to check the export manually.

 ## How to Use